GrayareaGaming/source-console-shell/README.md

 - Autocompletes CVARs using the `cvarlist` command (loaded at startup).
 - Autocompletes entity names for commands like `ent_fire`, `ent_dump`, and `ent_keyvalue` using the `find_ent` command.
 - Autocompletes both class names and entity names for commands like `ent_text` and `ent_messages` which do not have auto-complete in-game.
-- Continuously displays console output (e.g., game logs), with an option to disable this behavior.
+- Continuously displays console output (e.g., game logs) in interactive mode, with an option to disable this behavior.
+- Non-interactive mode to run a single command and exit.
+- Options to dump scope information using `__DumpScope` in non-interactive mode.
 - Customizable port and prompt text via command-line arguments.
-- Colorized text.
+- Colorized text in interactive mode.
-- Ctrl+C clears the prompt; Ctrl+R enables reverse search through command history.
+- Ctrl+C clears the prompt; Ctrl+R enables reverse search through command history in interactive mode.

 ## Prerequisites
 - A Source Engine game (e.g., Portal 2) running with the `-netconport` launch option (e.g., `-netconport 8020`).